-- The candidate will not take the following types of personal items into the testing room: cellular phones, hand-held computers / personal digital assistants (PDAs) or other electronic devices, pagers, watches, wallets, purses, hats, bags, coats, books.
-Studying is not allowed in the testing room. - Cellular phones, pagers and other electronic devices must be turned off prior to placing them with testing administrator.
+- The candidate will not take the following types of personal items into the testing room: cellular phones, hand-held computers / personal digital assistants (PDAs) or other electronic devices, pagers, watches, wallets, purses, hats, bags, coats, books. - Studying is not allowed in the testing room. - Cellular phones, pagers and other electronic devices must be turned off prior to placing them with testing administrator.
 Testing center and or the school is not responsible for lost, stolen or misplaced personal items. - The administrator will log the candidate into the assigned workstation, verify that the candidate is taking the intended exam and start the exam.
 The candidate will sit in his assigned seat.
 The candidate must understand that eating, drinking, smoking, chewing gum and making noise that creates a disturbance for other candidates are prohibited during the exam. - The candidate will not talk to other candidates or refer to their screens, testing materials, or written notes. - The proctor will monitor the candidate continuously while the candidate is taking his exam.
-The session may be videotaped or otherwise recorded for security or other purposes. - If the candidate experiences problems that affect his ability to take the exam, he should notify the administrator immediately. - The administrator cannot answer questions related to exam content. - Leaving the premises without notifying staff or for more than 5 minutes during the exam will be considered a walk out and counted as failure for that attempt - After the exam ends, the candidate will ensure his exam has ended properly and approach the administrator. - It is expressly prohibited to disclose, publish, reproduce, or transmit any part of this exam in any form, by any means, verbal or written, for any purpose, without the express written permission of the certifying organization.
+The session may be videotaped or otherwise recorded for security or other purposes. - If the candidate experiences problems that affect his ability to take the exam, he should notify the administrator immediately. - The administrator cannot answer questions related to exam content. - Caution: Students must notify staff prior to exiting the classroom for any reason or length of time.
+If student(s) fails to notify staff before exiting, this will count as failure / walk-out for the attempt. - No bathroom breaks are allowed during any exam. - After the exam ends, the candidate will ensure his exam has ended properly and approach the administrator. - It is expressly prohibited to disclose, publish, reproduce, or transmit any part of this exam in any form, by any means, verbal or written, for any purpose, without the express written permission of the certifying organization.
 Violation may result in civil or criminal prosecution. - The candidate will not copy questions and or answers, attempt to take them out of the testing area, or share them with other candidates.
 If the candidate has a concern about a test question, he should see the administrator. - The candidate will conduct himself in a civil manner at all times when on the premises of this testing center.
 Exhibiting abusive behavior towards the Test Center Administrator, or any other staff member of this facility, may result in criminal prosecution. - The candidate has reviewed the above test center regulations and fully understands them.
 The candidate understands that if he fails to comply with the above regulations, the candidate's test will be forfeited, he will not be eligible to receive a refund, and could be permanently ineligible for further testing.